 Canonically mandatory pension benefits for lay employees regularly scheduled to work 1,000 hours per year or more are described in Appendix C of this Guide.
-Canonically mandatory Denominational Health Plan benefits for lay employees regularly scheduled to work 1,500 hours per year or more are described in "2018 Policies for Clergy and Lay Participation in the Denominational Health Plan of the Episcopal Church," available from the diocese.
+Canonically mandatory Denominational Health Plan benefits for lay employees regularly scheduled to work 1,500 hours per year or more are described in "2019 Policies for Clergy and Lay Participation in the Denominational Health Plan of the Episcopal Church," available from the diocese.

 Parishes and other employers subject to the authority of the Episcopal Diocese of Pittsburgh shall comply with applicable Federal and State employment law, including Federal, State, and Local Minimum Wage and Occupational Health and Safety regulations.
 FORMA, the American Guild of Organists, the Association of Anglican Musicians, and other organizations serving Lay Professional Ministers of the Episcopal Church may offer recommended guidelines for Lay Professional compensation.
-The 2017 Bayer Wage and Benefit Survey of Southwestern Pennsylvania can be found at the following web address:
+The 2017 Bayer Center Wage and Benefit Survey of Southwestern Pennsylvania, which acts as a key market survey for Administrative, Accounting/Finance, HR, IT and Maintenance/Janitorial salaries, can be provided upon request to the Diocesan Office.